TritonVM/triton-vm/specification/src/instruction-groups.md

 ## Group `stack_shrinks_and_top_3_unconstrained`

 This instruction group requires helper variable `hv0` to hold the multiplicative inverse of `(osp - 16)`.
-In effect, this means that the OpStack pointer can only be decremented if it is not 16, i.e., if OpStack Underflow Memory is not empty.
+In effect, this means that the op stack pointer can only be decremented if it is not 16, i.e., if op stack underflow memory is not empty.
 Since the stack can only change by one element at a time, this prevents stack underflow.

 ### Description